 The generous support of Julia and Jon Currie provides up to two $1,500 awards to undergraduate students studying abroad through International Programs and the Wisconsin School of Business.
 Selection criteria include demonstrated interest (e.g. language and/or area studies coursework) in the host country, quality of application essay, commitment to learn about and share with other cultures, and academic record.
 Additional consideration may be given to students on exchange programs with foreign language requirements or with coursework offered in languages other than English.

 Mumbai Pioneer Scholarship

-In partnership with CIEE, International Programs is pleased to offer two $2,000 Pioneer Scholarships to students studying on the new CIEE Mumbai International Business + Culture program for the fall 2013 or spring 2014 semester.
+In partnership with CIEE, International Programs is pleased to offer two $2,000 Pioneer Scholarships to students studying on the new CIEE Mumbai International Business + Culture program for the spring 2014 semester.